MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directline.md

 # Connect a bot to Direct Line

 This article describes the **Direct Line channel**.
-You use it to allow your own client application to communicate with a bot.
+You use this channel to allow your own client application to communicate with a bot.

 ## Add the Direct Line channel